Jiangcheng-Lin/Jiangcheng-Lin.github.io/index.md

 ---

+### Ecommerce market optimization Strategy
+### Marketing Analytics (Analytical Tool: SQL)

+**[Download SQL code Appendix on Github](

+> Maven Fuzzy factory is an fuzzy toy online retailer.
+I worked in an ecommerce data analyst role with the CEO, marketing director and project manager in different department.
+Given the large database of traffic records and order transactions from 2012 to 2015, From user interface's perspective, I helped the company conducted measuring and testing website conversion performance, optimizing marketing channels, and analyzing business pattern and seaonality.
+From product and customers'perspective, I applied the product analysis on product sales and website pathing, delivered the user analysis to figure out the customer purchase behavior.

+> In this project, the revenue has been lifted over $50,000 since 2012 by designing cross-sell market strategy based on page performance analysis and conversion testing.
+I conducted user-level clickstream and building full conversion funnels for different marketing campaign.
+My results helped company acquire over 40% traffic and I gave solid recommendation for marketing bundle strategy in future product segmentation.

 ### Optimization Analysis of Operational Process(Aurubis Buffalo)
 ### Operational Analysis - Descriptive Analysis and Predictive Analysis (Analytical Tool: Python and Tableau)